dimitriskokoretsis/blog_public/README.md

 ## Description

 Each zipped folder contains a file named "index.Rmd".
-This is an RMarkdown document, containing the main text and code chunks needed to recreate the full HTML document.
+This is an RMarkdown document with the main text (Markdown) and code chunks (R code) needed to recreate the full HTML document.
 Other contents may be:

 -   A subfolder named "scripts".
-This contains scripts with R code used during HTML rendering of "index.Rmd".
+This contains scripts with R code used during rendering of "index.Rmd".
 Code chunks in "index.Rmd" may run code from these scripts.

--   Other possible data used for rendering the HTML document - for example images or data.
+-   Other possible data used for rendering the HTML page - for example images or data.

 ## Instructions

 1. Download the zip file and unzip its contents into a folder.

 2. Open the file "index.Rmd" with RStudio.
-This is an RMarkdown file, combining R code with Markdown-formatted text.

 3. Install R packages that are necessary for the code to run.
 These are noted in 1st code chunk.
 Run `install.packages(c("package.1","package.2",...))` in the R console (substituting `"package.1", "package.2",...` with the actual package names).
 Do not forget to add quote marks to each package.